 Individuals from corporate, small and medium sized enterprises, or public and third sector organisations, who want to volunteer within existing organisations to help create, implement and support new impact driven enterprise.

 Industry professionals and entrepreneurs who volunteer to work with a group at one or more of the mentoring sessions.
 They will work with innovators offering guidance and advice on creating new business models through to specialist Challenge related knowledge.

 Applications to take part in the Ingenuity 20/21 Programme are open until 28 February 2021.
 There is a short application form, and three online courses to complete on Ingenuity’s Develop Platform.

 Mentors can sign up to join the programme until 8 March 2021.

 Future Founders can apply to take part in one Challenge.
 There will be an option on your application form to indicate which Challenge pathway you have chosen.
 You will be able to attend any of the other Challenge Summits and access relevant resources on the Develop Platform should you wish.
 Please indicate which additional Summits you would like to attend when you submit your application form.

 The Ingenuity Programme takes place from February 2021 to May 2021.
-To be eligible to submit a business plan, we expect Future Founders and Regional Pioneers to engage in at least 20 hours of the Develop Platform and attend their chosen full-day Challenge Summit and Mentoring Session.
+To be eligible for pitching and prizes, you must have worked through at least 20 hours of the Develop Platform and engaged with your Challenge Summit and Mentoring Session.
 This can be through attending the live online events, or catching up on keynote recordings on the Develop Platform.

 If your business plan is shortlisted, you will be expected to submit a video pitch, and may be invited to attend the National Finals and Impact Evening.